AccRobotics/go2-policies/README.md

 ## Running Policies

-The recommended way to run and train policies is via Docker, using our Isaac Lab base docker image.
+The recommended way to run and train policies is via Docker, using the Isaac Lab base docker image.

 ### Quick Start

-1. **Clone this repository** (and [accrobotics/envs](https://github.com/AccRobotics/envs) if not already):
+1. **Clone this repository**:

     ```bash
     git clone https://github.com/AccRobotics/go2-policies.git